 New Zealanders evacuated from parts of coast as storm hits

-Hundreds of people in New Zealand were evacuated from some coastal areas on Thursday as the... .
-A landslide blocks a road in the North Island town of Omokoroa, New Zealand.
+Flood waters cover farmland beside the Kaeo River in the upper North Island of New Zealand Thursday, April 13, 2017.
+Hundreds of people in New Zealand were evacuated from some coastal areas on Thursday as the second major storm in just over a week made landfall near the North Island town of Whakatane.

 Discussions